 Do the residence halls remain open during holidays and breaks? | Back to top.

-Housing Agreement start and end dates and the length of Agreement will be adjusted to align with the University academic calendar.
+Housing Agreement start and end dates and the length of the agreement will be adjusted to align with the University academic calendar.
 Typically, residence halls remain open during spring break.
-Each year certain residence halls will be open for winter break; students wishing to remain on campus must sign up and pay an additional charge for for winter break housing.
+Each year certain residence halls will be open for winter break; students wishing to remain on campus must sign up and pay an additional charge for winter break housing.
 Hotel residents will pack their belongings and the University will store them over the winter break.

 What if I have a housing request based on medical needs? | Back to top.

 In accordance with applicable federal, state and local disability laws, The University of Tampa will make every effort to provide reasonable housing accommodations for students who have a qualifying disability.
 Any student needing accommodations related to University housing or meal plan options should contact the associate director of Academic Excellence Programs in Student Disability Services to request appropriate accommodations and provide supporting documentation.
 Student Disability Services and Residence Life work collaboratively in order to provide appropriate housing accommodations for eligible students living on-campus.

 Accommodation requests and documentation should be submitted by the deadlines (NEW Fall students – May 1, NEW Spring students – Oct.
 1, CONTINUING students – Feb.1); requests submitted after posted deadlines will still be considered but will be subject to space availability.
 Student Disability Services will notify Residence Life regarding students who are approved for accommodations.
 Assignments will be made directly by Residence Life based on the approved accommodations.

 If reasonable accommodations cannot immediately be satisfied due to capacity/facility design/availability/etc., the student’s request will be given priority over other housing requests.
 Each student’s request will be reviewed on an individual basis and may require a meeting with the associate director of Academic Excellence Programs in Student Disability Services.